Open-MRV/tutorials/docs/qgis.md

 ### 1.1 QGIS

-Quantum GIS (QGIS) is an open source GIS that runs on Windows, Linux, and Mac OS X. Users should consult the [QGIS webpage](https://qgis.org/en/site/forusers/alldownloads.html) for background information and installation instructions.
+Quantum GIS (QGIS) is an open source GIS software that runs on Windows, Linux, and Mac OS X. Users should consult the [QGIS webpage](https://qgis.org/en/site/forusers/alldownloads.html) for background information and installation instructions.
+Since there are many different ways to install QGIS, depending on your operating system, installation instructions will not be detailed here.
+If users are not able to install QGIS we recommend switching to [Module 1.2.2 Training Data Collection Using Google Earth Engine](Tenneson_TrainingData_GEE.md).

 This tutorial is based on the longterm release [Version 3.10.10](https://docs.qgis.org/3.10/en/docs/user_manual/).
 For the core features of this tutorial, users will only need QGIS installed and an internet connection.
+For use of all the plugins described in this tutorial, users will need accounts with [Google Earth Engine](https://signup.earthengine.google.com/#!/) and [Planet](https://www.planet.com/login/?mode=signup)

 ## 2 Learning Objectives